RTIInternational/crcsim/crcsim/experiment/README.md

 ## Results

-The results for the 100% diagnostic compliance match a previous run from April 2025.
-Results for NC are included now but more will be added.
+The results are for 100% FIT and differing diagnostic anf initial compliance with public cost.
+Results for North Carolina, Appalachia, Oregon, and Chicago are included now.

 ## Experiment Workflow